Theories of love: Attachment theory of love

 According to this theory, one person in the relationship uses the other person as a "secure base", exploring the world from this person and using them as a safe place to return to when stressed or experiencing perceived danger.
-Bowlby’s theory was extended from infants to adults by Cindy Hazan and Phillip Shaver.
+Bowlby's theory was extended from infants to adults by Cindy Hazan and Phillip Shaver.
 There is a transition of this attachment from the parent to a peer in adulthood.
 It is thought that proximity-seeking behavior is the first thing needed for this transition to occur.
 Much like the attachment styles identified in infants, there were four attachment styles identified for adults.
-These styles are secure, anxious -preoccupied, dismissive-avoidant, and fearful avoidant.
+These styles are secure, anxious -preoccupied, dismissive-avoidant, and fearful-avoidant.
 These attachment theories can influence adults differently in their romantic lives.

-Secure-Attachment
+Secure-attachment

 Adults who have a secure attachment style will be good at conflict resolution, be flexible in their thinking, communicate effectively, not be manipulative, have no fear of being enmeshed, hold the belief that they can positively impact their relationship, and care for their partner in the way that they wish to be cared for.
 They understand that there are a multitude of potential partners that could fulfill their needs and, therefore, feel confident leaving a partner that does not meet their needs.
 Research suggests that only one partner with a secure attachment style is necessary for a relationship to function in a healthy manner.

-Anxious-Preoccupied Attachment
+Anxious-preoccupied attachment

 Adults who have an anxious-preoccupied attachment style tend to become overly dependent on their partners.
 They typically have trust issues, lower self-esteem, and higher levels of worry in their relationships.
 It is believed that these individuals may not have been able to develop the necessary defenses against separation anxiety and this leads to an emotional reaction to the perceived threat of separation.
 This thought pattern can lead these individuals to self-sabotage, causing them to tend to go after partners with a dismissive-avoidant style.

-Dismissive-Avoidant Attachment
+Dismissive-avoidant attachment

 Adults with a dismissive-avoidant attachment style want to be independent.
 This desire for independence can lead these individuals to avoid relationships.
 They often have a hard time trusting other people and also view themselves highly.
-Their high self-esteem is supported by over emphasizing their competency and achievements.
+Their high self-esteem is supported by overemphasizing their competency and achievements.
 It is thought that this attachment style stems from trying to avoid being rejected or truly having no interest in being close to other people.

-Fearful-Avoidant Attachment
+Fearful-avoidant attachment

 Lastly, adults with a fearful-avoidant attachment style are not sure how they feel about intimate relationships.
 They have conflicting feelings of wanting emotional intimacy and feeling uncomfortable with it.
 They have trouble trusting others.
 They often feel that they are unworthy of affection.
 They also tend to avoid intimacy, or at least do not seek it out.